hanjanghoon/BERT_FP/README.md

 ### Data pkls for Fine-tuning (Response Selection)
-We used folling datasets
+We used reconstructed following datasets
-- [fine-grained post-trained data (pkl) for 3 benchmark datasets (ubuntu, douban, e-commerce)][5]
+- [fine-grained post-training dataset and fine-tuning dataset for 3 benchmarks (ubuntu, douban, e-commerce)][5]

 Original version for each dataset is availble in [Ubuntu Corpus V1][3], [Douban Corpus][4], and [E-Commerce Corpus][5], respectively.

-Domain-specific Post-Training
+Fine-grained Post-Training
 --------

 ### Post-training Creation